 At 623 S. 8th is Magoon’s Famous Delicatessen from 1918.
 This has been one of my favorite spots since I was child.
 I have fond memories of Benny Magoon holding court at his restaurant.
 They have great sandwiches including the perfect reuben.

-Manic Snail: On my last visit I enjoyed this small paper and gift boutique featuring some great cards and books.
+Manic Snail: On a recent visit I enjoyed this small paper and gift boutique featuring some great cards and books.
 618 Francis.

 Felix Street Gourmet: At 722 Felix St., this was a small, new shop featuring wine, cheese and specialty food items.
 They recently expanded to the two spaces to the east.
 There is now a full bar, restaurant and outdoor patio.
 I recently went for lunch with a group of friends and really enjoyed it.